rapid7/insightconnect-plugins/plugins/okta/help.md

 #### Suspend User

 This action is used to suspend a user from the Okta system.
-The user will retain membership and permissions as currently configured, but be unable to access the system as a whole.
+The user will retain membership and permissions as currently configured, but be unable to access the system as a whole

 ##### Input